 1. Keep Your Pup Indoors

-As temperatures drop, it’s important to avoid leaving your dog outside for extended periods of time.
-This can be tough for dogs who love the outdoors, and are used to spending a good portion of the day frolicking unsupervised in the backyard – like those who usually have access to a dog door.
+As temperatures drop, it’s important to avoid leaving your dog outside for extended periods.
+This can be tough for dogs who love the outdoors and are used to spending a good portion of the day frolicking unsupervised in the backyard – like those who usually have access to a dog door.
 As much as your schedule allows, let your pup out for short bursts outdoors in which you can monitor them, no longer than half an hour or so.
-If you notice that your dog is whining, shivering or has stopped playing, it’s time to bring them in.
-It’s also helpful to let them outside when the sun shines, which will help keep them warmer and also provides the added benefit of some much-needed vitamin D. During the winter months, if you notice your usually active pup seems more lethargic or anxious than usual, consider enrolling them in doggie day care (see tip #8) to give them some stimulation during the day.
+If you notice that your dog is whining, shivering, or has stopped playing, it’s time to bring them in.
+It’s also helpful to let them outside when the sun shines, which will help keep them warmer and also provides the added benefit of some much-needed vitamin D. During the winter months if you notice your usually active pup seems more lethargic or anxious than usual, consider enrolling them in doggie daycare (see tip #8) to give them some stimulation during the day.

 2. Consider Clothing

 While it’s easy to assume that your dog’s fur coat is keeping them toasty warm, this isn’t always the case.
-If you wouldn’t feel comfortable standing outside in just one layer of clothing, it’s likely that your pup would feel the same way – especially if they have a thin coat.
+If you wouldn’t feel comfortable standing outside in just one layer of clothing, your pup would likely feel the same way – especially if they have a thin coat.
 Consider investing in a sweater or coat for winter walks.
-A good coat should cover all the way from the neck to the base of the tail, and wrap around the whole belly.
+A good coat should cover from the neck to the base of the tail, and wrap around the whole belly.

 3. Avoid Overfeeding

 While you may be thinking your dog needs an extra layer during winter to protect them from the cold, this should be an extra layer of clothing, not fat.
 If your dog is less active during the winter months, they’re burning fewer calories and their total daily caloric needs will be less.
 Adjust food quantities accordingly to maintain their ideal body shape and avoid unnecessary winter weight gain.